 Many lifesaving medical treatments require platelet transfusions.
 Annually, thousands of cancer patients, transplants patients, victims of traumatic injuries, burn patients, and patients undergoing open heart surgery require platelet transfusions to survive.
 Because platelets only have a shelf life of 5 days, they are used immediately so we are always in great need.

 If you meet the requirements for donating blood, you probably can give platelets.
-Depending on your platelet count, apheresis donors can donate up to once every two weeks.
+Depending on your platelet count, some platelet donors may donate as often as every two weeks.
 Platelet donors must not have taken aspirin or medication containing aspirin 48 hours prior to donating.

 While you’re donating, a cell separator spins the blood and separates out some of your platelets.
 All your other blood components are immediately and safely returned to you.

 Depending on your height and weight, platelet donations will take approximately two hours.
-During the donation you will have access to free wifi, dvds, music, or you may simply sit back and relax while helping save lives.
+During the donation you will have access to an iPad and free wifi.

-Call our dedicated apheresis team at 800-707-8483 for more information or to schedule an appointment.
+Call our dedicated platelet team at 800-707-8483 for more information or to schedule an appointment.